-Although there is no 100% way to prevent SIDS, there is a lot you can do lower your baby’s risk.
-Since the American Academy of Pediatrics issued its safe sleep recommendations in 1992 and launched its "Back to Sleep" campaign in 1994, the SIDS rate has dropped more than 60%.
-In 2015, the CDC noted 39.4 deaths per 100,000 live births compared to 154.5 deaths in 1990.
+Although there is no 100% way to prevent SIDS, there is a lot you can do to lower your baby’s risk.
+Since the American Academy of Pediatrics issued its safe sleep recommendations in 1992 and launched its "Back to Sleep" campaign in 1994, the SIDS rate has dropped dramatically.
+That year, the SIDS death rate was 103 per 100,000 live births, compared to 35 per 100,000 live births in 2018.

-So, every time you put your baby in his bed to sleep -- for naps, at night, or any time -- lay him down on his back.
-Don’t let him sleep in a stroller, car seat, baby seat or swing for a prolonged period of time.
-Get him out and lay him on a flat surface or bed.
+So, every time you put your baby in their bed to sleep -- for naps, at night, or any time -- lay them down on their back.
+Don’t let them sleep in a stroller, car seat, baby seat or swing for a prolonged period of time.
+Get them out and lay them on a firm, flat surface or bed.

-Once your baby can roll over both ways, which usually happens around 6 months, he may not stay on his back.
+Once your baby can roll over both ways, which usually happens around 6 months, they may not stay on their back.
 That’s OK.
-It’s fine to let him choose his own sleep position once he knows how to roll over.
+It’s fine to let them choose their own sleep position once they know how to roll over.

 Firm Bed, No Soft Toys or Bedding